sh3ki/yunafied/PLAN.md

 ---

-### Task 5.2 — Word Translator: Expanded Languages + Enhancements
+### Task 5.2 â€” Word Translator: Expanded Languages + Enhancements

 **File to modify**: `src/app/components/WordTranslator.tsx`

 **Changes**:
-1. Replace both language dropdowns with a full list of 20+ languages (see ENHANCEMENTS.md §3.2).
+1. Replace both language dropdowns with a full list of 20+ languages (see ENHANCEMENTS.md Â§3.2).
-2. Add a "Swap Languages" button between the two language dropdowns (swap source ↔ target).
+2. Add a "Swap Languages" button between the two language dropdowns (swap source â†” target).
 3. Add a "Speak" button next to translated text that calls `window.speechSynthesis.speak()` using the Web Speech API.
 4. Add a "Save to Vocabulary" button that appears after a translation.
 On click calls `POST /api/translation/save-vocab`.
 5. Add a "My Vocabulary" sub-tab at the bottom of the page showing saved vocab items with search and delete.